 You can find some more information here (Link opens in a new tab).

-Enjoy what is left of summer and remember to share your adventures on social media with #PaisleyIs.
+Remember to share your adventures on social media with #PaisleyIs.

 There are lots of other events on in Paisley and around Renfrewshire over the next few months and you can check these out at www.paisley.is